-The students participate in three interactive events:
+The students participated in three interactive events:

 BACKGROUND.
 In 1997, the Alabama Department of Environmental Management (ADEM) granted the University of Alabama in Huntsville (UAH) with seed money to organize Alabama’s First Groundwater Festival.
 ADEM’s goal in the project was to educate children and communities as to where their drinking water comes from, how to protect it and keep it clean for future generations.
-Approximately 29 counties in the state now participate.
+Many counties in the state now participate.
 Chilton County was added to the list of counties in 2013.
 When the Chilton County Water Festival was being organized, the Lake Mitchell HOBO Board of Directors saw an opportunity to work with the youth in the county and to contribute to their education regarding the vital importance of water in our daily lives.
 Our HOBO organization became the first major sponsor for this annual event.

 MISSION.
 The mission of the Chilton County Water Festival is to educate students and their families about all aspects of water and other related natural resources (i.e., surface water, wetlands, forestry, wildlife, etc.) and to instill in them a general environmental awareness and stewardship ethic.
 This mission statement is totally compatible with the mission of the Lake Mitchell Home Owners and Boat Owners (HOBO).
 Our HOBO mission is to preserve, protect and improve the quality of life in and around Lake Mitchell.
 Common interest areas shared by the two missions include water quality, fish habitat enhancement, litter/ pollution control, water monitoring and clean water for public consumption.